halocore099/Tierlist-bot/docs/WORKFLOW.md

    - If on cooldown: Error message showing days remaining until cooldown expires
    - If valid: Success!

-4. **Channel unlocked**:
+4. **Channel unlocked and role assigned**:
    - Player's region queue channel is unlocked
+   - Player is automatically assigned the region-specific ping role (e.g., @EU Queue, @NA Queue, @AS Queue)
    - Player can now see and access their region queue channel
+   - Player will be notified when that region's queue opens (via the ping role)
    - Player gets confirmation: "✅ You have joined the waitlist for [REGION]!
-The [REGION] queue channel has been unlocked for you."
+The [REGION] queue channel has been unlocked for you and you've been assigned the [REGION] queue role."

 ### Joining a Queue